giselleLago/StarWarsApiRest/README.md

 **1 - SOLID**
 **Single Responsibility**
 ```
-“class should be having one and only one responsibility”<br/>
+“class should be having one and only one responsibility”
 	-RebeldController<br/>
 	-RebeldService<br/>
 	-RebeldRepository